-There is some evidence that wearing a mask reduces the amount of droplets scattered from the nose and mouth, and acts as ‘source control’ to protect the environment/others from the wearer.
-As such, there is general agreement from the WHO, US CDC and other organisations that individuals with respiratory symptoms should wear face coverings in combination with other measures (e.g. self-isolation, hand hygiene, respiratory etiquette etc) to help prevent the spread of COVID-19.
+The evidence suggests that wearing a mask reduces the amount of droplets scattered from the nose and mouth, and acts as a ‘source control’ to protect the environment/others from the wearer.
+There is general agreement from the WHO, US CDC and other organisations that people with respiratory symptoms (including coughing and sneezing) should wear face coverings in combination with other measures (e.g. self-isolation, hand hygiene, respiratory etiquette etc) to help prevent spread of COVID-19.

 It is unclear whether the use of masks or face coverings is linked to lower COVID-19 rates seen in some countries (e.g. China, Singapore, South Korea and Japan) because mask use is only one of many response measures that have been applied in these countries.
 Additionally, important factors influencing mask use such as following instructions regarding use, cultural/social norms, respiratory etiquette and hand hygiene practices may be different and not generalisable to other countries.

-Face coverings alone are not sufficient to prevent the spread of COVID-19.
-They are NOT a replacement for other recommended measures (e.g. hand hygiene, respiratory etiquette, social distancing etc), and must be supported by adequate training on how to safely useface coverings (including how to put them on and take them off safely) before wearing them.
+Face coverings alone are not sufficient to prevent spread of COVID-19.
+They are NOT a replacement for other recommended measures e.g. hand hygiene, respiratory etiquette, social distancing etc, and must be supported by adequate training on how to safely use face coverings (including how to put them on and take them off safely) before wearing them.

-Research in this area is rapidly evolving, and as such, it is expected that recommendations will continue to evolve accordingly.
+Research in this area is rapidly evolving, and it is expected that recommendations will continue to evolve accordingly.

 Things to Remember